menu

 Rew is a tiny town located in the state of Pennsylvania.
 With a population of 159 people and just one neighborhood, Rew is the 1103rd largest community in Pennsylvania.

-Rew is a blue-collar town, with 55.95% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Rew, you'll notice that it is more blue-collar than most other communities in America.
+55.95% of Rew’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Rew is a town of production and manufacturing workers, service providers, and managers.
 There are especially a lot of people living in Rew who work in healthcare suport services (16.67%), maintenance occupations (15.48%), and business and financial occupations (11.90%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Rew has relatively fewer families with younger children, and/or college students.
 Combined, this makes Rew a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.